 Held once a year in the run up to Christmas, the Reverse Advent Calendar Campaign is a way for the community to get involved in helping the less fortunate.
-Participation is simple, a box with one food item placed in every day for the 24 days before Christmas, which creates a small weekly food pack for a family.
-The campaign is hugely popular with local schools, businesses and families.
+The campaign is hugely popular with local schools, businesses, and families.
 The Bank oversees the entire campaign including the media productions and bookings and press coverage.